Service Programs for 2022-2023

-1. CHICAGO CITY OF REFUGE INITIATIVE.
+3. CHICAGO CITY OF REFUGE INITIATIVE.
+Face Book Page ‘Chicago City of Refuge.’
 In collaboration with PEN International and in response to the worldwide attack on the freedom of writers to create and publish and on the freedom of journalists to investigate and to publish their works, our Network of individuals and organizations has focused on providing assistance and opportunity to those writers and organizations unjustly persecuted for the non-violent expression of their creativity, opinions, and fact-finding endeavors.

 4. CONFERENCES.
-We give support to conferences on linguistic rights, on the practice and conservation of the literary arts, and on the protection of writers in jeopardy for exercising their literary rights to work and to promulgate the nonviolent expression of their opinions.
+We give support to conferences on linguistic rights, on the practice and conservation of the literary arts, and on the protection of writers at risk for exercising their literary rights to work and to promulgate the nonviolent expression of their opinions.
 We focus on organizations that promote conversations across cultural, national, and geo-physical boundaries.

 5. LIBRARIES AND ARCHIVES.
 We give support to libraries, and especially to archival projects, that work to preserve documents and data of vital interest to the communities we serve.
 For example: Loyola University Libraries and Gannon Center Archives for Women and Leadership and Leadership.

-7. PEN San Miguel Center (Guanajuato, Mexico).
-We enjoy a long-standing collaboration with PEN San Miguel Center on various projects, especially on rapid action interventions (RANs) on behalf of writers in jeopardy in Mexico, Turkey, China, and other countries and regions.
+6. PEN San Miguel Center (Guanajuato, Mexico).
+We enjoy a long-standing collaboration with PEN San Miguel Center on various projects, especially on rapid action interventions (RANs) on behalf of writers at risk in Mexico, Turkey, China, and other countries and regions.

 Please contact Nick Patricca at [email protected] for further information on our projects and how you might contribute your talents and resources to our work.